seltf/shape-game/CODEBASE_DOCUMENTATION.md

 - Travels in straight line at constant velocity
 - Despawns after 3 seconds or when off-screen
 - Deals 1 damage to basic enemies, reduces tank health by 1
-- Awards same XP as player projectiles (1/3/7 based on enemy type)
+- Awards same XP as player projectiles (1 for triangle, 2 for square/circle, 3 for pentagon, 4 for hexagon)
 - Cannot bounce or chain like player projectiles

 **Key Methods in All Entities:**